jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Now if that wasn't clear, I understand.
 The difference between active versus passive voice eluded me for quite some time.
 Then I had a moment of clarity: active and passive voice are grammatical structures rather representations of reality.

-Most of the confusion comes from the fact that the subject is still performing the action on the object in both sentences.
+Most of the confusion comes from the fact that the subject is still acting on the object in both sentences.
 In sentence one, I walk the dog.
 In sentence two, the dog is walked by me.
 The difference is only structurally.

 Sentence 1 follows subject-verb-object.
 That structure makes it active.
 Sentence 2 follows object-verb-subject.
 That structure makes it passive.

 ### A brief refresher on the subject, verb, and object

-* The subject of a sentence is the one that performs the action.
+* The subject of a sentence is the one that acts.
 * The action of the sentence is the verb.
 * The recipient of the action is the object.